Terms of Service

 Blocking.
-We’ll block your account if we have reasonable concerns about your account’s security or suspect fraud or where law or regulation requires us to.
+We’ll block your account if we have reasonable concerns about your account’s security or suspect fraud, money laundering or where law or regulation requires us to.

 Suspension and closure.
 We may immediately suspend or close your account for a number of reasons including where:

 you use Curve in a way that these Terms don’t allow,

 you don’t provide us information we’ve asked for or information you’ve provided is false or misleading,